graphx-design/ocaml-serializers/README.md

 * Jane Street's `Bin_prot` (a.k.a. `bin-io`) is 3x as fast as binary Protobuf (keep in mind some of it is coded in C);

 * The IDL based `ocaml-protoc` adds no cost on top of the underlying `ppx_deriving_protobuf`;

+* The `ocaml-protoc-plugin` (as of 2021) is 3x slower at reading vs `ocaml-protoc` and allocates significantly more in both directions;

 * `atd-yojson` is marginally more performant than the other JSON codecs, including bare `Yojson` strangely enough;